orangeandbronze/training-website/_posts/training-tracks/2018-06-19-automated-test.markdown

                                     <h3>Overview</h3>
                                     <img class="mb30 img-fluid" src="{{ "assets/img/spring-course-cover.jpg" | relative_url }}" alt="A large class of java developers listening to their instructor while in front of their computer. | Java Spring Training Philippines ">
                                     <p>
-                                        This track is is meant for engineers who want to pursue a career in automation testing, and for quality assurance professionals who want to shift from manual testing to automation testing.
+                                        This track is meant for engineers who want to pursue a career in automation testing, and for quality assurance professionals who want to shift from manual testing to automation testing.
                                     </p>
                                 </section>
                                 <section id="topic-outline">